prodigeni/reddit_streamer/README.md

 ###Dependencies

-VLC and lynx should be available in your standard repositories.
+VLC and curl should be available in your standard repositories.
 You can install them with

-    sudo apt-get install vlc lynx
+    sudo apt-get install vlc curl

 [YAD](http://sourceforge.net/projects/yad-dialog/) is an advanced fork of Zenity.
 Unfortunately it hasn't arrived in the Debian/Ubuntu repos yet but luckily enough the folks over at www.webupd8.com created a PPA for it.
 You can add the YAD PPA and install YAD with: